 veggie tofu stir-fry.

 Choose high-fiber snacks, such as fruits, popcorn, whole-grain crackers, and nuts.Make whole-grain cereal or whole-grain toast part of your daily breakfast regimen.When eating out, whether ordering a sandwich or dinner, ask for extra vegetables.When baking, replace part of the white flour with whole-wheat flour.
-Whole-wheat flour is particularly easy to incorporate into a recipe.
+Whole-wheat flour is very easy to incorporate into a recipe.

 |Food Category||Foods Recommended||Notes|